 You can use personal computers, laptops, tablets, smartphones, or our fixed conference rooms to participate in Zoom meetings.
 Stay tuned, remember technology is about you.

-- Zoom Download Centre - Get Zoom 5.0 here!
+- Zoom Download Centre - Get the latest version of Zoom here!

 - Zoom Update - New Security Settings (KB0016324)